smaboudian/smaboudian.github.io/_pages/cv.md

   <p><b>Picking Brains, Co-Creator and Graphic Designer</b> (2020-2021):
         <ul>
-        <li>Created <a href="https://pickingbrains.github.io/">Picking Brains</a> interview series that highlights the stories of professors in neuroscience to normalize different backgrounds and journeys
+        <li>Created <a href="https://pickingbrains.github.io/">Picking Brains</a> interview series highlighting the stories of professors in neuroscience to normalize different backgrounds and journeys </li>
         </ul></p>